rktjmp/hotpot.nvim/README.md

 # 🍲 Hotpot - Seemless Fennel inside Neovim

-**🚧 Alpha: Updates may have breaking changes, this is also the first Lisp and Fennel I've ever written, so it ~~might be~~ is garbage! 🚧**

 > You take this home, throw it in a pot, add some broth, some neovim... baby,
 > you got a stew going!
 >